 Many small, rounded, thickened bluish green spots called mucilaginous cavities are present on the ventral surface.
 These mucilage cavities are filled with colonies of a blue-green alga like Nostoc.

 Internal Morphology of the Thallus

-In a vertical cross section, the Anthoceros thallus shows a very simple structure without any internal differentiation of tissues.
+In a vertical cross-section, the Anthoceros thallus shows a very simple structure without any internal differentiation of tissues.

-The entire thallus is composed of uniform, thin-walled, parenchymatous cells except the epidermis, which contains comparatively smaller cells.
+The entire thallus is composed of uniform, thin-walled, parenchymatous cells except for the epidermis, which contains comparatively smaller cells.

 The thallus is several layers thick in the middle region.
 The thickness of the thallus varies in different species and is 6 to 8 cells thick in A. laevis, 8 to 10 cells thick in A. punctatus, and 30 to 40 cells thick in A. crispulus.

 The outermost layer of the thallus is the upper epidermis.
 The surface cells (epidermal cells) are regularly arranged.
 These cells have large chloroplasts and are smaller in size.